Pinene: Reactions

+α-Pinene

-Selective oxidation of pinene occurs at the allylic position to give verbenone, along with pinene oxide, as well as verbenol and its hydroperoxide.
+Selective oxidation of α-pinene occurs at the allylic position to give verbenone, along with pinene oxide, as well as verbenol and its hydroperoxide.

+Pinene's chiral bicyclic nature and availability makes it an attractive chiral starting material for complex syntheses.
+For example, pinene was explored by Paul Wender as a starting material for his total synthesis of taxol.

+α-Pinene can be converted to camphor by way of isobornyl acetate.

 Hydrogenation of pinene gives pinane, precursor to a useful pinanehydroperoxide.

 The hydroboration of α-pinene has been extensively examined.
 With borane-dimethylsulfide, two equivalents of α-pinene react to give (diisopinocampheyl)borane.
 Reaction with 9-BBN gives the reagent called alpine borane.
 This sterically crowded chiral trialkylborane can stereoselectively reduce aldehydes in what is known as the Midland Alpine borane reduction.

+β-pinene

+β-pinene can be converted to α-pinene in the presence of strong bases, or pyrolysed to produce myrcene at 400 °C.

 Use

 Pinenes, especially α, are the primary constituents of turpentine, a nature-derived solvent and fuel.

 The use of pinene as a biofuel in spark ignition engines has been explored.
 Pinene dimers have been shown to have heating values comparable to the jet fuel JP-10.

+α-Pinene is shown to have anti-inflammatory and memory-boosting properties.